-TOWERS.net and TOWERS Realty (hereinafter collectively referred to as "TOWERS") DMCA POLICY TO ADDRESS COPYRIGHT CLAIMS
+TOWERS.net, TOWERS Realty, and/or TOWERS residential group at Compass (hereinafter collectively referred to as "TOWERS") DMCA POLICY TO ADDRESS COPYRIGHT CLAIMS

 There are multiple ways to have your content removed from TOWERS websites or databases.